A couple of years ago, when I was praying about the upcoming year and the Holy Spirit gave me the word, “Revolution”.

 The Shield of Faith

-A few weeks later, I again felt that demonic pressure coming against me, when in that moment, a vision suddenly came to mind.
+A few weeks later, I again felt that demonic pressure coming against me, when at that moment, a vision suddenly came to mind.

 I saw myself bearing a large, white shield.